 Think about how each of these relationships contributes to your wellness and quality of life.
 As you think about them recognize your own role in nurturing them and how so much of your life is filled by the people you love.

 Dr. Ines K. Roe has been helping women in transition rediscover themselves for over 20 years.
-If you’re been feeling unfulfilled, are frustrated with your sense of accomplishment in midlife, or simply need guidance on your path to holistic well being, join her ecourses or sign up for the Whole Person Wellness program.
+If you’re been feeling unfulfilled, are frustrated with your sense of accomplishment in midlife, or simply need guidance on your path to holistic well being, consider her ecourses.